 To “switch things up” means to make a changeJenna’s World View 2020

 Life can be one crazy journey!
 I’m only 28 and I’ve had my fair share of ups and downs.
 Since I still have many more years ahead of me (IJN) I’m pretty certain there will be much more ups and downs coming my way.
-As unpredictable as life can be change is one of the things that is 100% guaranteed.
+As unpredictable as life can be change is the only thing that is 100% guaranteed.
 There are certain things that will occur in your life that will leave you with no other choice but to change and switch things up.
 When Jhene Aiko said that “change is inevitable” my good sis told no lies.

-Whether you like it or not change will eventually coming knocking on your door.
+Whether you like it or not change will eventually come knocking on your door.
 You can choose to open the door and welcome it with open arms.
 If you don’t it’ll probably kick the door off the hinges and come for you anyway.
 Take the current world pandemic for example it’s practically forced many of us to change the way we do life.
 We’ve had no other choice but to switch thing up even if we didn’t want to.
 So, I say that to say this always be ready for change.

 As someone who has had many jobs, I’m not afraid of change.
 I’m young, free and have the ability to chase the money.
-So that’s what I choose do.
+So that’s what I choose to do.
 If someone is willing to pay me more, I won’t hesitate to pack my bags and go get that cheque.
 This probably doesn’t sound appealing and that’s ok.

-It’s worked for me and as a result my ability to adapt to change quickly just comes like second nature to me.
+It’s worked for me and as a result, my ability to adapt to change quickly just comes like second nature to me.
 My career is one of the areas of my life that is always changing and I’ve become accustomed to it.
 Being that I’m a travel blogger being in new environments regularly is my thing.
 Being in one place for too long doesn’t work too well for me.

 While moving around in my career has become like second nature to me, chasing change and switching up things in my relationships hasn’t been so easy.
 Growing in age and wisdom has taught me two valuable things about life and people.
-Life will switch up on you in a heartbeat.
+Life will switch up in a heartbeat.
 People will be themselves regardless of the titles they hold or who they may be to you.

 When relationship dynamics in my life would change for whatever reason I used to struggle with that a lot.
 I can admit that I have a stronger attachment to people rather than places and things.
 So, it used to be a lot for me to handle whenever past relationships went left.
 But the moment I realised that I can’t control people OR the things they do things shifted for me.
-What I can control is me , who and what I allow in my space.
+What I can control is me, who and what I allow in my space.
 People change like the weather and they have the right to do so just like you and me.
 Everything is subject to changes and the quicker you realise that the better your life will be.

 Don’t get left behind because in failing to change it will most likely hinder your growth.
 Switching things up and changing is part of the circle of life.
-In relationships we must remember to embrace that.
+In relationships, we must remember to embrace that.
 All things work together for our good even changes in our relationships.

 Changing One’s Self